i-winxd/mouse-drawer/README.md

    1. `pynput`
    2. `mouse`
    3. `PIL`
+3. Download the stuff in this repo by cloning it.
+If your downloading it by `zip`, export everything to an empty folder.
-3. Using Python or any IDE, run `main.py`.
+4. Using Python or any IDE, run `main.py`.
 The most traditional way is by opening command prompt in the same folder as `main.py` (use CD), and then running the command `py main.py`.

 No `bat` file for your own safety